-- Marriage and Couples Counseling using Emotionally Focused Couple Therapy (EFCT)
+- Marriage Counseling and Couples Counseling using Emotionally Focused Couple Therapy (EFCT)

-- Difficult Relationships: I can help you understand how to better deal with the difficult personalities in your life, including those with Bi-Polar Disorder, Narcissistic Personality Disorder, and Borderline Personality Disorder (aka Other-Blamers or “toxic people”.)
+- Difficult Relationships: I can help you understand how to better deal with the difficult personalities in your life, including those with Bi-Polar Disorder, Narcissistic Personality Disorder, Anti-social Personality Disorder and Borderline Personality Disorder (aka Other-Blamers or “toxic people”.)

 - Child and Family Psychotherapy using Attachment-Focused Family Therapy